 - Perform market research.
 In the US alone, the wholesale market is growing at about 1.2% per year, contributing to predictable eCommerce growth.
 You’ll be competing against hundreds of other brands and both B2B vs B2C, so you need a vigorous marketing plan and a clear target audience to build traction.

 - Establish a professional brand image upfront.
 Many suppliers have requirements in place to limit any inexperienced resellers they work with.
 If you have a professional image from day one, suppliers will be more motivated to work with you.
 Make sure that you have an account setup with one of the best bank for online transactions, and if required, have gotten an eCommerce business license.

 - Decide on a niche.
 If you don’t yet know what wholesale items to sell, you should pick a category.
+There are thousands of products you can sell, including wholesale meat, wholesale seafood, wholesale dairy, and wholesale produce.
 Modern customers are heavily discerning in their purchases and won’t buy cheap goods simply for the cost savings.
 Select a niche and product provider that is as quality as your budget can afford.

 - Browse a wholesale directory.
 This is any website that offers information on wholesale suppliers, their goods, and how to contact them.
 It’s an easy way to get your foot in the door and start building relationships.
 Note that the harder a supplier is to get in contact with, the more likely they are to be someone you want to work with because this indicates their products are in demand.
 On the other hand, it could mean their customer service is not up to par for your needs.
 Conduct your own research in these circumstances and only buy products with a reasonable wholesale price.